Mohamed Aboutrika: 2013

 In the first half of the year, Aboutrika agreed to join Baniyas SC for loan.
-He helped the Emirati team to win Gulf Champions League, scoring in the semi final and final matches.
-He scored also in his debut match with the team.
+He helped the Emirati team to win Gulf Champions League, scoring in the semi-final and final matches.
+He also scored in his debut match with the team.

-Aboutrika returned to Al-Ahly to help Al Ahly retain his continental title.
+Aboutrika returned to Al Ahly to help Al Ahly retain his continental title.
 In his first match after return, he scored against Zamalek SC in the 2013 CAF Champions League group stage.
 The game ended 1–1 and this was Aboutrika's 12th goal in Cairo Derby, a personal record.
 On 15 September, Aboutrika scored his 13th goal in Cairo Derby.
-With this goal, he became the top goalscorer in all Cairo Derby matches alongside Al Ahly Legend Mahmoud Mokhtar El-Tetsh.
-Al Ahly won 4–2 tooadvance to the Semi-finals of 2013 CAF Champions League.
-In the semi-final first leg held on 6 October at Cameroon, Aboutrika grabbed the equaliser against Coton Sport FC de Garoua in the first leg, which ended 1–1.
-In the final match first leg in Orlando Stadium Aboutrika scored Al-Ahly's goal in a 1–1 draw against Orlando Pirates of South Africa on 2 November.
-In the second leg held in Cairo on 10 November, Aboutrika opened the scoring for Al-Ahly as they went on to win 2–0, retaining the title.
-That was Aboutrika's 32nd goal for Al-Ahly in African Competitions.
-He is the second all-time top scorer after Al-Ahly legend Mahmoud El Khatib who scored 37 goals.
+With this goal, he became the top goalscorer in all Cairo Derby matches, alongside Al Ahly Legend Mahmoud Mokhtar El-Tetsh.
+Al Ahly won 4–2 to advance to the semi-finals of the 2013 CAF Champions League.
+In the semi-final first leg held on 6 October at Cameroon, Aboutrika grabbed the equaliser against Coton Sport FC de Garoua in the first leg, which ended 1–1; in the final match first leg in Orlando Stadium Aboutrika scored Al Ahly's goal in a 1–1 draw against Orlando Pirates of South Africa on 2 November, and in the second leg held in Cairo on 10 November, Aboutrika opened the scoring for Al Ahly as they went on to win 2–0, retaining the title.
+That was Aboutrika's 32nd goal for Al Ahly in African Competitions.
+He is the second all-time top scorer after Al Ahly legend Mahmoud El Khatib who scored 37 goals.
 Aboutrika provided 21 assists in continental matches too in addition to his 32 goals.

 Individually, Aboutrika was named in July by Goal.com in the Goal 50 list for (2012/2013) season.
 He took the 29th spot.
-He is the first Africa-based player to appear in the Goal 50 for a second time after being named in 45th spot in 2009.
+He is the first Africa-based player to appear in the Goal 50 for a second time, after being named in 45th spot in 2009.

-On the international level, On 26 March, Aboutrika grabbed a last minute goal for Egypt national football team against Zimbabwe national football team in a World Cup Qualifier helping hosts to win 2–1.
-On 9 June, he started the score sheet in Harare and Egypt won 4–2, and made two assists for his teammate Mohamed Salah.
+At the international level, on 26 March, Aboutrika grabbed a last minute goal for Egypt national football team against Zimbabwe national football team in a World Cup Qualifier helping hosts to win 2–1.
+On 9 June, he started the scoresheet in Harare and Egypt won 4–2, and made two assists for his teammate Mohamed Salah.
 On 10 September, Aboutrika played his 100th historic cap with Egypt national football team against Guinea national football team in a World Cup Qualifier.
 He scored a goal and assisted two goals for Mohamed Salah and Amr Zaki.
 Egypt won 4–2 and set to advance to a two-leg play-off during October and November against Ghana, with the winners qualifying for Brazil 2014.
 Aboutrika is the second joint top scorer of the CAF second round qualifiers with 5 goals in 6 qualifiers, and 9 assists.
 After scoring in the play-off against Ghana, he became the all-time top scorer of Egypt in the World Cup Qualifiers with 14 goals.